-- 31. The Risk Management Report will be prepared by the Director of Estates and Facilities and the Bursar on behalf of the Governors.
+- 31. The Risk Management Report will be prepared by the Compliance Officer and the Bursar on behalf of the Governors.
 All Governors' subcommittees will review their section of the Risk Management Report in their meetings and report any change to the Bursar.
 The Risk Management Subcommittee will review on a termly basis the consolidated Risk Management Report and report to the Finance & General Purposes Committee who in turn will report termly to the Council. - 32.
 The Risk Management Subcommittee will review the central list of Operational Risks and the Action List on a termly basis.